Ben & Esther's Vegan Jewish Deli

-Ben & Esther's Vegan Jewish Deli, or simply Ben & Esther's, is a vegan Jewish deli with multiple locations in the United States.
+Ben & Esther's Vegan Jewish Deli, or simply Ben & Esther's, is a small chain of vegan Jewish delis in the United States.
+Founded in Portland, Oregon, in 2019, the business has also operated in California and Washington.

 History

+Oregon

 Founder and owner Justin King opened the original restaurant on Sandy Boulevard in northeast Portland's Roseway neighborhood in 2019.

 A second location opened on Northeast Alberta in the Vernon neighborhood.
-Additional locations opened in San Diego and Oceanside, and on Seattle's Capitol Hill.

-In 2022, the Northeast Alberta shop was vandalized by someone who spray-painted a swastika on a sign.
+In 2022, the shop was vandalized by someone who spray-painted a swastika on a sign.

+California

+Locations have operated in San Diego and Oceanside.

+Washington

+An outpost operated on Seattle's Capitol Hill.
+The location closed at the end of 2023.